And those ideas led to profoundly incorrect notions about the 'nature' of men, and the 'nature' of women.

 The most basic fact of life - there are 2 parents - was extemely difficult to establish.
 And, until it was, people lived with misconceptions that profoundly affected their ideas of what the 'nature' of a man, or the 'nature' of a women, is.

-In my book FATHER'S SEED, MOTHER'S SORROW I trace the history of the male-seed idea of reproduction back through time, until the ancient Greeks.
+In my book THE MISCONCEPTION FILES I trace the history of the male-seed idea of reproduction back through time, until the ancient Greeks.
 Even at this time we can see the interface with an earlier idea - that the seed is in the woman and the man waters it.
 With this way of thinking the man wasn't thought to be a parent.
 He helped, sure, but mother was the source of life, not he.
 And when we examine the iconography of the very earliest times from the point of view of reproduction theory, another idea emerges: women reproduce without men being involved at all.

 This might seem a bizarre concept, but it is no more bizarre than the idea that women are not parents - and that was the idea all the characters of history we know by name lived with - including Charles Darwin, King Henry 8th, and Aristotle.
 Indeed, there are people living today who think men have nothing whatever to do with reproduction (see the next page).